Skip to content

 django.mo

-The PO backend writes directly to .po/.mo files on disk.
-If used on a deployed server, any translation edits will be lost on the next deployment when the codebase (including .po files) is replaced.
-Use the Database backend for production environments.
+The PO backend writes directly to disk.
+On deployed servers, edits are lost on the next deployment when .po files are replaced.
+Use the database backend for production.

 Database backend